rrpg/engine/README.md

 ## Tests

-To run the tests, run the file
+To run the tests, run
 ```
-bin/run-tests.sh
+make test
 ```
 All the commands will be tested in french and english in python 2 and/or 3 (depending on which version is installed on the user's computer).